 Though a walking stick is generally shorter than a hiking stick, often by as much as ten inch’s the grip height remains the same for both sticks.

-A hiking stick is taller than a walking stick with a radical changes in elevation, longer grip area to allow the hiker the ability to adjust his or her grip to accommodate gripping higher on the stick when going down and lower on the grip area as elevation increases going up.
-If you would like a hiking stick simply combine the grip height with the overall desired height you’d like.
-(I like the overall height of my hiking stick at shoulder height).
+A hiking stick with a longer grip area, which allows the hiker the ability to adjust his or her grip to accommodate radical changes in elevation, gripping higher on the stick when descending, and lower on the grip area while ascending.
+If you prefer a hiking stick, simply combine the grip height with the overall height of your hiking stick, which should be shoulder height or taller.

 A Staff is taller than a hiking stick.
 In my humble opinion a staff should be as tall or taller than the person using it.
 I like mine, about six inch’s above my head.
 Designed for extreme elevations, the wrist strap is placed at the top of the grip area allowing the hand to move freely up and down the grip area which often twice the length of the grip area on a hiking stick.
 Remember going up you get tired, coming down you get injured.
 Its coming down when you realize the benefit of a hiking stick or staff with its additional height and grip area.